Memberships & Associations

 Strategy 10: Continuous Evaluation and Optimisation

-The last but certainly not least of our ten acquisition strategies; continuous evaluation and optimisation.
+The last of our ten acquisition strategies; continuous evaluation and optimisation.
 Long term success of implemented acquisition strategies rely on continual support, evaluation and optimisation.
 The challenges membership organisation face, such as:

 • Failing to attract younger demographics.